How to Know It’s Time to Remodel

 How do you know when it’s time to remodel?

 The last thing I wanted to do was sell the house we loved, the house that felt like home.
-Yet changes needed to be done in order to make it a place I felt comfortable raising our son in until it came time to sell.
+Yet changes needed to be done in order to make it a place i which I felt comfortable raising our son, until it came time to sell.

 It was time to remodel.
 And, I had to hire someone to do it for me.